Flangvik/SharpCollection/README.md

 The pipeline can be found here: https://dev.azure.com/FlangvikDev/SharpRelease

+# OpSec

+* Should I blindly deploy any of these binaries during real-life engagements?
+F*ck no, always look through anything that you deploy on a client machine or network.
+Eg https://github.com/dnSpy/dnSpy Deploying anything blindly from this repo should be reserved for Lab testing, HTB, detection mapping, and so forth.

 # Available builds

 | Tools \ .NET Framework | NET 4.0 |  NET 4.5 |  NET 4.7 |